Narigo/keepass-diff/README.md

-        --no-password-a    Sets no password for the first file (and will not ask for it) --no-password-b    Sets no password for the second file (and will not ask for it) --no-passwords     Sets no password for both files (and will not ask for both files) -V, --version          Prints version information
+        --no-password-a    Sets no password for the first file (and will not ask for it) --no-password-b    Sets no password for the second file (and will not ask for it) --no-passwords     Sets no password for both files (and will not ask for both files) --same-password    Asks for password only once, and tries to open both files with it -V, --version          Prints version information
     -v, --verbose          Enables verbose output